2,000 years later, the essentials have not changed.

 St Justin proceeded to submit an account of Christian worship to the Roman Emperor in order to clear up many misconceptions.
 Below is an excerpt from his “First Apology” that details the early liturgy of the Christian Church.

-It will sound quite familiar to a Catholic today.
+It will sound quite familiar to a Catholic Mass today.